shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 As for etiquette in the workplace....

-Clean up after yourself, keep your work area from affecting others and keep things off the floor.
-An untidy desk is fine as it often suggests creativity at play but impacting on others is bad manners.
+Clean up after yourself.
+Keep your work area from affecting others and keep things off the floor.
+An untidy desk is fine as it often suggests creativity at play but impacting on others is...well it's bad manners.

 Just be nice, have some manners and show some courtesy and a little respect for you co-workers, who knows it might just catch on?